P-Roq/fast_api_project/README.md

 Alternative, import just he database schema without data, using Alembic:

-    $ cd version_12
+    $ cd app
     $ alembic upgrade head

-The database tables can be imported one by one using the backups in the 'data_sets' folder.
+The database tables can be imported one by one using the CSV backup files in the 'data_sets' folder.

 ### Configuration

 #### Setting the environment variables

-Env file environmental variables are set and validated via Pydantic in 'version_12/src/env_models_12.py'. `config_path` is an environment variable with the path to the folder containing the project .env file; `dotenv_path` is the full path for the .env file.
+Env file environmental variables are set and validated via Pydantic in 'app/src/env_models.py'. `config_path` is an environment variable with the path to the folder containing the project .env file; `dotenv_path` is the full path for the .env file.
 Variables that must be set:

 For database connection: